DS3Lab/cognival-cli/README.md

 - Generating an interactive HTML or static PDF report, showing both aggregate and detail statistics in tabular and plot form, as well as plots visualizing the training history and history of key statistics over different experimental runs.

+## Execution and file paths

+After installation, the tool is globally available and can be started as interactive shell, by executing `cognival`.
+Alternatively, commands not relying on a state (i.e. requiring an active configuration, which is stored in the session) can be run as command-line parameters, e.g. `cognival list configs`.

+User files are stored in `$HOME/.cognival` by default.
+This can be reconfigured (e.g. when there are space limitations for the home directory on a shared server).
+The path of the user files is specified in a global configuration file, which is stored in the site-packages directory of the virtual environment.
+The command history is stored in `$HOME/.cognival_history`.

 ## Overview of commands
 `<Tab>` shows all available commands, subcommands and parameters at the given position, as well as argument types and default values where applicable.
 By pressing `<Left>`, previously executed commands can be auto-completed.
 When a command is executed with only one argument, it can be provided in a positional manner: `command argument`.
 Otherwise, each parameter must be named: `command parameter1=argument2 parameter2=argument2`.

-Note that the syntax is a simplified version of Python's, as strings and ints can be provided without quotes (except for URLs in the context of custom embedding installation), however lists must be enclosed in brackets: `list-param=[value1, value2]`.
+Note that the syntax is a simplified version of Python's, as strings and ints can be provided without quotes (except for URLs in the context of custom embedding import), however lists must be enclosed in brackets: `list-param=[value1, value2]`.
 List parameters require lists even for single values (`list-param=[value]`) and the special value `all`, indicating all possbile values (`list-param=[all]`).

 ### Basic commands
 - clear: Clears the shell